Together for social and economic rights

 Through our often-bustling Storefront drop-in centre, as well as our modest yet vital Home Advocacy Services program, Project Genesis assists individuals and families with their immediate difficulties.

-This past year, this work was sustained by 61 volunteers and 14 students, who gave their time as front-line advisors, receptionists, and support volunteers.
+This past year, this work was sustained by 57 volunteers and 11 students and interns, who gave their time as front-line advisors, receptionists, and support volunteers.

 Find out more at: genese.qc.ca/pg/storefront